 The word “leprechaun” likely derives from the Old Irish (the language spoken in Ireland between 600 and 900) luchorpán, a compound word whose roots, lú and corp, mean “small” and “body,” respectively.

-The earliest recorded use of this term is found in The Death of Fergus mac Leiti, an 8th century story about tiny water spirits—the luchorpán—who trick a king into giving up his throne after attempting to drag him into the sea and granting him three wishes.
+The earliest recorded use of this term is found in The Death of Fergus mac Leiti, an 8th-century story about tiny water spirits—the luchorpán—who tricks a king into giving up his throne after attempting to drag him into the sea and granting him three wishes.